Chinese in Northwest America Research Committee (CINARC)

 "He dead," said Choy Susan contemptuously.
 "I pray Jesus 'ligion first time makee Hop Lee die but it no makee him die.
 Then I pray China 'ligion makee die and China 'ligion makee die and both wife too, light away plitty click.
 China joss much more good.
 Jesus 'ligion no good"

 The rest of the plot is as one would expect: after assorted vicissitudes, plus a convincing ethnographic description of a Chinese fishing village, Choy Susan contrives to bring the two young lovers in secret to her cabin just before the Mormon marriage ceremony is due to occur.
-In the cabin they find a Christian preacher who, in spite of her pagan sentiments, seems to be a friend of Choy Susan.
+In the cabin they find a Protestant preacher who, in spite of Choy Susan's pagan sentiments, seems to be a friend of hers.
 The preacher marries them just before the Mormon father and would-be Mormon husband arrive.
 They are discomfited, the fishing village is astounded, and the newlyweds are joyful.

 " 'It's all Choy Susan's doing,' said Easterby, extending a friendly hand to the interpreter.
 'And we hope Choy Susan will come and live with us when we settle down,' added Marcella sweetly."